Jacques de Bourbon – 1 February 1355

 Du Guesclin thought for a moment.
 ‘Handsomely?
 This is just an advance?
 Oh, well, that changes everything.
 I will be ready to leave in fifteen minutes.’

 Du Guesclin handed over the five hundred franks to the captain of his mercenaries and shouted orders accompanied by much waving of his hands.

 Du Guesclin raised a flag on each post and commanded for the trumpets to sound.
-When he was sure the English watched, he walked calmly along the line of posts, slitting the throat of every prisoner as he went.
+When he was sure the English watched, he walked calmly along the line of posts, slitting the throat of each prisoner as he went.
 The screams of the prisoners intensified as it became apparent what he intended to do.

 At the end of the line he hesitated, to allow his last victim to scream even louder before silencing him forever.
 He carefully wiped his knife clean, smiled and walked back towards Jacques.

 ‘We can go.
 They will leave before tomorrow.
 I just did something that they never thought a human being would do.
-They find that terrifying, and terror is the most powerful weapon of all.’
+They find that terrifying and terror is the most powerful weapon of all.’